How to Prepare for Patent Attorney Initial Consultation

 • What are specific features of your invention that do not exist in prior solutions?

-Do you understand that getting a patent does not guarantee that you can make your product?
+Step 5: Understand that a patent does not guarantee that you can make your product

 For first-time patent filers, it may come as a shock that getting a patent does not necessarily mean that you can make your patented product.
 You need to understand the difference between patentability and infringement.
 It is entirely possible to a get a patent and still infringe someone else’s patent.